ccollie/redis-promql/README.md

 ## Caveats
 - Is highly experimental and not yet ready for production use
 - The library does up-front query optimization and caching, so one-off ad-hoc queries are not as fast as repeated queries.

-## Give it a try

-After you setup RedisPromQL, you can interact with it using redis-cli.
+These behaviours will be made configurable in future releases.

+## Quick Example

 Here we'll create a time series representing sensor temperature measurements.
 After you create the time series, you can send temperature measurements.